TodayTix: History

 Headquartered in New York City, the arts-meets-technology startup was founded in March 2013, by Broadway producers Brian M. Fenty (CEO & Co-Founder) and Merritt Baer (President & Co-Founder).
 As of 2013, fewer than .1% of tickets for Broadway shows were being bought via smartphone apps or otherwise using mobile devices, according to The Broadway League - presenting a large opportunity for TodayTix to better make theater accessible to millennials.

 Fenty subsequently became CEO in 2017.

 A beta version of the app was released in September 2013 for customers with iPhones to test.
 Within three months the app had been used to buy tickets 50,000 times.
 The TodayTix app was officially launched in December 2013.

 In May 2014, the company received $1 million in an additional seed funding round from Rubicon Venture Capital, Ryan Rockefeller, Nicolas Jammet, and Jessica Verrilli.
 In November 2014, TodayTix announced its $5 million Series A financing from investors including Rubicon Venture Capital (again), TYLT Lab, Scott Birnbaum and SF Capital Group.

 As of mid-2015, TodayTix began "selling roughly 3 percent of all the tickets on Broadway" and by February 2016, it was 4%.
 As of February 2021, 1.6 million people had purchased tickets via TodayTix, and 3.6 million users are registered customers.

 In September 2018, TodayTix celebrated 5 years with a milestone of reaching $250 million in tickets sold.
 Following this anniversary, TodayTix launched an original content venture called "TodayTix Presents," that offers audiences first-look access to performances from their favorite artists debuting new work.

 In May 2019, TodayTix announced a growth equity investment of $73 million, led by Great Hill Partners, to enter its next stage of growth.

 In February 2020, TodayTix acquired Encore Tickets and its subsidiary brands, leading to the formation of TodayTix Group.
-TTG announced the acquisition of review aggregator website Show-Score in July 2020, and Broadway Roulette in May 2021 and Goldstar in January 2022, joining London Theatre and New York Theatre Guide.
-Show-Score, Broadway Roulette, and Goldstar continue to operate as independent brands under TodayTix Group's growing portfolio.
+TodayTix Group announced the acquisition of review aggregator website Show-Score in July 2020, and Broadway Roulette in May 2021, Goldstar in January 2022, and Secret Cinema in September 2022.
+TodayTix, London Theatre and New York Theatre Guide.
+Show-Score, Broadway Roulette, and Secret Cinema continue to operate as independent brands under TodayTix Group's growing portfolio.
 In 2022, TodayTix announced plans to relocate its headquarters from 32 Avenue of the Americas to 1501 Broadway.